MuhammedBuyukkinaci/My-Helper-Functions/README.md

 poetry run jupyter notebook
 ```

-21) To locate poetry environment under current project folder(as .venv)
+21) To locate poetry environment under current project folder(as .venv) or add a poetry.toml file as in this repository.

 ```shell
 poetry config virtualenvs.in-project true